Apoc70/New-RoomMailbox/README.md

-# New-TeamMailbox.ps1
+# New-RoomMailbox.ps1
-Creates a new shared mailbox, security groups for full access and send-as permission and adds the security groups to the shared mailbox configuration.
+Creates a new room mailbox, security groups for full access and send-as permission and adds the security groups to the room mailbox configuration.

 ## Description
-This scripts creates a new shared mailbox (aka team mailbox) and security groups for full access and and send-as delegation.
+This scripts creates a new room mailbox and security groups for full access and and send-as delegation.
 Security groups are created using a naming convention.

 ## Parameters
-### TeamMailboxName
+### RoomMailboxName
-Name attribute of the new team mailbox
+Name attribute of the new room mailbox

-### TeamMailboxDisplayName
+### RoomMailboxDisplayName
-Display name attribute of the new team mailbox
+Display name attribute of the new room mailbox

-### TeamMailboxAlias
+### RoomMailboxAlias
-Alias attribute of the new team mailbox
+Alias attribute of the new room mailbox

-### TeamMailboxSmtpAddress
+### RoomMailboxSmtpAddress
-Primary SMTP address attribute the new team mailbox
+Primary SMTP address attribute the new room mailbox

 ### DepartmentPrefix
 Department prefix for automatically generated security groups (optional)